dylanon/tham-wp-theme/README.md

 2. **Right Column Wider** - Recommended when featured image is in *portrait* orientation

 Note that *Left Column Wider* is the default - If you don't choose otherwise, *Default Template* will be used, which is identical to *Left Column Wider*.

+### Embedding videos
+#### From online video providers
+Videos can be embedded by clicking the *Embed Video (ARVE)* button in the post editor.
+Supports many providers including YouTube and Vimeo.
+Paste the video link in right field and the ARVE will do the rest.

+#### From your video files
+To embed your own video, first upload the video file to the WordPress Media Library.
+Supports .mp4/.m4v/.webm/.ogv files.

+When the upload completes, click the video thumbnail to open the *Attachment Details* popup.
+Copy the video URL provided by WordPress - This is the path to your video file.

+Click the *Embed Video (ARVE)* button in the post editor and paste in your video URL.Click

+#### Changing video size and alignment
+By default, embedded videos take up the full width available - Setting alignment is unnecessary and might break things.

+When embedding a video in a post, you can specify *Maximal width* (number of pixels) and *Alignment* (None, Left, Right, Center) if you'd like the video to take up less than the full width available.